idoroiengel/expenses-calculator/README.md

 4. display according to months, and swiping through them.
 5. breakdown of incomes/expenses by date.
 6. averages and data manipulation by date breakdown.

+Color palette was taken from https://colorhunt.co/ There's still work to do on that in terms of assigning colors in app according to UI/UX standards.